 Plastic glitter is a form of ‘microplastic’ and it’s also ‘single use’ plastic ie: it will not be recycled.
 They are tiny bits of plastics below a certain size and are commonly found in exfoliating scrubs, cleansers and toothpaste.
 The body of research of the effect of micro plastics upon marine life continues to grow, with many species confirmed as ingesting it; of course, this has far reaching consequences for both aquatic life and the wider food chain within which they sit.
 It’s a tough pill to swallow, but we must acknowledge the fact that the sparkly plastic glitter which we have loved for years, is actually dulling the shine in our oceans.

-As 2018 descends and brings with it microbeads legislation and those dreaded New Year’s Resolutions, why not pledge to be more sparkly and look after the environment by swapping your plastic glitter for our Eco friendly, Ocean loving biodegradable eco glitter!
+As 2018, 2019 and now 2020 descends and brings with it microbeads legislation and those dreaded New Year’s Resolutions, why not pledge to be more sparkly and look after the environment by swapping your plastic glitter for our Eco friendly, Ocean loving biodegradable eco glitter!

 Credits and links